mrivi/avoidance/README.md

 ## Safe Landing Planner

 Once the catkin workspace has been built, to run the planner with a Realsense D435 and Occipital Structure Core, you can generate the launch file using the script *generate_launchfile.sh*.
-The script works the same as described in the section above for the local planner.
+The script works the same as described in the section above for the Local Planner.
 For example:

 ```bash
 export CAMERA_CONFIGS="camera_main,struct_core_ros,819612070807,0.3,0.32,-0.11,0,0,0"